NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 A move is considered valid if the target is inside the map bounds and the cell is empty, i.e. not occupied by a fire or another agent.

 In order to support random choices, the moving policy implementation works as follows:
-- On the edge where we want to perform the move, a non-deterministic selection of offsets `i` and `j` is performed to identify a possible adjacent cell to move to (shown in @moving_policy_edge);
+- On the edge where we want to perform the move, a non-deterministic selection of offsets `i` and `j` is performed to identify a possible adjacent cell to move to (shown in @moving_policy_edge).
 - The function `is_move_valid(i, j)` evaluates whether a given adjacent cell is a valid move or not, for the selected moving policy.

 To try out different moving policies, we have implemented 2 simple policies:
 - The *random* policy simply checks if the move is feasible (i.e. whether the cell is not occupied by a fire or another agent).
 In @moving_policy_random we can see that the move is valid if the cell is empty.
-By "enabling" all the feasible moves, the model non-deterministically selects one of them;
+By "enabling" all the feasible moves, the model non-deterministically selects one of them.
 - The *direct* policy only enables the moves with the lowest direct distance to the target.
 As shown by @moving_policy_direct, if more than one cell is at the lowest distance, all of them are enabled and a random one among those will be select.

 #align(center, grid(columns: 3, gutter: 1cm, align: bottom,